American alligator: Largest

 During the 19th and 20th centuries, larger males reaching 5 to 6 m were reported.
-The largest reported individual size was a male killed in 1890 on Marsh Island, Louisiana, and reportedly measured at 5.84 m in length, but no voucher specimen was available, since the American alligator was left on a muddy bank after having been measured due to having been too massive to relocate.
+The largest reported individual size was a male killed in 1890 by Edward McIlhenny on Marsh Island, Louisiana, and reportedly measured at 5.84 m in length, but no voucher specimen was available, since the American alligator was left on a muddy bank after having been measured due to having been too massive to relocate.
 If the size of this animal was correct, it would have weighed about 1000 kg.
 In Arkansas, a man killed an American alligator that was 4.04 m and 626 kg.
 The largest American alligator ever killed in Florida was 5.31 m, as reported by the Everglades National Park, although this record is unverified.
 The largest American alligator scientifically verified in Florida for the period from 1977 to 1993 was reportedly 4.23 m and weighed 473 kg, although another specimen (size estimated from skull) may have measured 4.54 m.
 A specimen that was 4.5 m long and weighed 458.8 kg is the largest American alligator killed in Alabama and has been declared the SCI world record in 2014.